open-data-toronto/docker-local-environment/README.md

 > **IMPORTANT!** The script must be run from within the directory.
 For detailed steps on what this script does, see the [scripts folder](https://github.com/open-data-toronto/docker-local-environment/tree/master/scripts).

-### Creating a user administrator
+#### Creating an administrator user

-At the end of the installation script, you will be prompted to create an administration user (by default, the username is `admin`).
-If the prompt timesout, you opt to skip it for now, or want to create another user in the future, run the command below (in this example, the user is called `admin` but you can change that):
+At the end you will be prompted to create a user administrator.
+To create another administrator, run (`johndoe` in this example):

-    docker exec -it ckan /usr/local/bin/ckan-paster --plugin=ckan sysadmin -c /etc/ckan/production.ini add admin
+    docker exec -it ckan /usr/local/bin/ckan-paster --plugin=ckan sysadmin -c /etc/ckan/production.ini add johndoe

 A few important notes around creating users:

 1. Command will only work when the CKAN container is running
-2. Users can be created through the UI but they can only be made administrators via the command above
+2. Users can be created via the UI but must be made admins via the command above
-3. When running that command, the user will be created if it does not exist
+3. The user will be created if it does not exist

-### Developing on CKAN
+#### Developing on CKAN

 The Toronto Open Data extension files are mounted from the local directory at `open-data-workspace/ckan-customization-open-data-toronto`.
-Changes in the local directory will be reflected after restarting the container; to do so, go to the location of the `docker-compose.yml` file (`open-data-workspace/stack/ckan/contrib/docker`) and run:
+Local changes will be reflected upon restarting the container.

+To restart the container go to `open-data-workspace/stack/ckan/contrib/docker` (where the `docker-compose.yml` file is) and run:

     docker-compose restart ckan

-## 3. Set-up Wordpress
+### 2.2.
+Wordpress

 From your browser, visit `http://localhost:8080` and fill out the form to set-up a WordPress site.

-### 3.1.
-Activate the WP Open Data Toronto Theme
+#### A. Activate the WP Open Data Toronto Theme

 From the administrator dashboard at `http://localhost:8080/wp-admin` follow the steps below: